atlasastronomer/weave/README.md

 This repository contains the working frontend for the application and is intended to be run alongside the backend.
-Click here to view the repository containing the backend --> https://github.com/atlasastronomer/weave-database
+Click here to view the repository containing the backend --> https://github.com/atlasastronomer/weave-database The backend repository has brief instructions on how to set up the project

 ## Technologies
 ### Frontend